Synchronization on Riemannian manifolds: Multiply connected implies multistable: Synchronization on Riemannian manifolds

-From a control design perspective, we assume that the dynamics of each agent takes the form $\dot{x}_i=u_i$ with $u_i\in\ts[\mathcal{M}]{x_i}$.
+From a control design perspective, we assume that the dynamics of each agent take the form $\dot{x}_i=u_i$ with $u_i\in\ts[\mathcal{M}]{x_i}$.
 Furthermore, we assume that agent $i$ is equipped with sensors that allow it to calculate $W_i$ in some small neighborhood around its current position.
-It follows that agent $i$ can also calculate $u_i=-\nabla_i W_i$.
+It follows that agent $i$ can also calculate $u_i:=-\nabla_i W_i$.
 Note that it requires more information and is more computationally demanding to calculate $d_g$ compared to $d_c$ \cite{aydogdu2017opinion}.

-Non-uniqueness of geodesic curves results in a loss of smoothness and the gradident of $V:=\smash{W|_{d=d_g}}$ being undefined.
-Following \cite{aydogdu2017opinion}, we design $f$ to make $V$ a $C^2$ function everywhere.
-This issue does not arise in chordal consensus.
-We may choose $f=1$ whereby the potential simplifies as
+Non-uniqueness of geodesic curves results in a loss of smoothness and the gradient of $V(x):=\smash{W(x)|_{d=d_g}}$ being undefined.
+Following \cite{aydogdu2017opinion}, in Section \ref{sec:geodesic} we design $f$ to make $V$ a $C^2$ function everywhere.
+Note that this issue does not arise in chordal consensus.
+For chordal consensus we choose $f(x)=1$ whereby the potential simplifies as

 The potential $U$ is smooth for any smooth manifold.
 The chordal metric is sometimes preferable over the geodesic metric for this reason, see \cite{conway1996packing} for further discussion.

 Another distinction can be made between \emph{intrinsic consensus} and \emph{extrinsic consensus}, referring to the concepts of intrinsic and extrinsic geometry.
 By intrinsic consensus, we refer to a consensus algorithm defined on a manifold $\M$ that is an abstract topological space.
 By extrinsic consensus we refer to an algorithm that is defined on a manifold $\mathcal{M}$ that is embedded in an ambient Euclidean space $\R^{n\times m}$.
 The geodesic consensus algorithm can be either intrinsic or extrinsic.
 The chordal consensus algorithm can only be used in an extrinsic setting where the chordal distance is defined.